aal89/leetcode/README.md

 npm run exercise 3392
 ```

-_Note: the first and only argument should be the exercise number (or in this project the folder name) to run_
+_Note: the first and only argument should be the exercise number (or in this project the folder name) to run.
+You could also use 'all' to run all exercises in src folder_

 ## Contributions
 Feel free to open issues or submit pull requests if you have suggestions or improvements.